peter-byun/get-to-my-car-web/README.md

 # [Where Is My Car?](https://www.whereismycar.link/parking)

-is a little utility app that help you find your parked car.
+is a little utility app that helps you find your parked car.
 It all started because I'm tired of remembering where I parked my car.
 Hope it helps you too!